Enrolled Graduate Student Wiki

 - Note: You should finalize your committee at least 2 full semesters before the semester in which you defend.
 See instructions above under Year 1 tasks (committees are to be formed in Year 1).

 - Make sure you are on track to meet your degree's requirements.
 Refer to the Department Graduate Handbook (see link above) and the Degree Program listing in the University's Catalog.

 - Save the file so your last name and the year are the first part of the filename.

 - Once your Faculty Advisor has signed off on it, email it here.

-Request/remind your Faculty Advisor to update their multi-year funding plan for you every October (for Spring payroll) and July (for Fall payroll) and to send it to the department Payroll & Payables Coordinator to ensure your payroll is set up correctly for the the semester.
+Request/remind your Faculty Advisor to update their multi-year funding plan for you every October (for Spring payroll), February (for Summer payroll if applicable), and July (for Fall payroll) and to send it to the department Payroll & Payables Coordinator to ensure your payroll is set up correctly for the the semester.
+And make sure that you, the student, are aware of the plan to fund you and for which semesters.
 Note: Although funding sources and plans may change, this document will facilitate timely appointments and balancing budgets.

 - GG Funding Plans (Graduate students do not have access to this form, but should confirm with their Faculty Advisor that it is done.)

 International Teaching Asssitant Program (ITAP): Before you can work as a Teaching Assistant (TA), you must first complete the required ITAP training.
 This training takes place BEFORE the start of Fall Semester and must be done in-person.
 Request that our Department Payroll Coordinator register you and make sure to take the training date into consideration when scheduling your travel to come to Salt Lake City to start school.
 You can find details about the program here.